OpenWaterFoundation/cdss-webapp-snodas-tools/README.md

 4. Set the `PROJECT_ID` by entering `gcloud config set project [PROJECT_ID]`.
 The project ID for the `CDSS GCP SNODAS` project is `dnr-snodas`.
 5. Navigate to the `cdss-webapp-snodas-tools\build-util` folder.
-6. Run the `copy-to-cdss-googlecloud-storage.bat` script.
+6. Run the `copy-to-co-gcp.bat` script.

 ## Additional Documentation